 So, here’s how these roundups work.
 I post a few different kinds of lines.
 The first type is crude, inappropriate, or mean.
 The second is careless, full of typos, that kind of thing.
 Finally, the last kind, is the sweet, the funny, the clever.
 After all that negativity, we’re going to need those funny ones to cheer us up.

 I do have a few ground rules set.
 I would never want anyone to think I’m doing this for the wrong reasons.
 For one thing, I’ll never make fun of anyone’s race, ethnicity, or any part of their appearance.
 I’d also never post about someone who seemed to have good intentions.
 Again, this is not about me just wanting to make fun of weirdos on the internet.
 It’s about recreating a healthy dating culture after we’ve added technology to the mix here.
 Additionally, I’ll also block out glaring identifying information.
 For example, a mix of a first name and location.
 Or a super close-up face in a picture.
 Don’t wanna be sued for slander even though I know your mamas told you what can happen to the things you post on the internet.
+Click here to see the original post if you want some more info.

 1. Boob Guy